zihangjia/WGB-POJG/README.md

 * `WGB-POJG code/` : MATLAB implementations of **WGB-SC**, **WGB-DPC**, and **WGB-USC**.
 * `dataset/` : All publicly available datasets used in the experiments.
 * `README.md` : This file.
+* `experiments` : All datasets, detailed experimental results, and source code used in the experiments.

 ---